-Our second amended and restated credit agreement, dated November 1, 2013, as amended on June 9, 2014 and November 13, 2014, with a syndicate of banks, including Wells Fargo, as administrative agent, sole book runner and lead arranger, provides for a revolving credit facility in the maximum amount of \$2.0 billion, subject to scheduled semi-annual and other elective collateral borrowing base redeterminations based on our oil and natural gas reserves and other factors.
-The borrowing base is scheduled to be re-determined semi-annually with effective dates of May 1st and November 1st.
-In addition, we may request up to three additional redeterminations of the borrowing base during any 12-month period.
-As of December 31, 2015, the borrowing base was set at \$750.0 million, although we elected a commitment amount of \$500.0 million.
-As of December 31, 2015, we had outstanding borrowings of \$11.0 million, which bore a weighted-average interest rate of 1.92%, and \$489.0 million available for future borrowings under this facility.
+Our second amended and restated credit agreement, dated November 1, 2013, as amended, with a syndicate of banks, including Wells Fargo, as administrative agent, sole book runner and lead arranger, provides for a revolving credit facility in the maximum amount of \$2.0 billion.
+As of December 31, 2016, the borrowing base was set at \$1.0 billion, although we had elected a commitment amount of \$500.0 million.
+As of December 31, 2016, we had no outstanding borrowings and \$500.0 million available for future borrowings under this facility.